-Policy 13 - Avoiding Light Pollution
+Policy 15 - Avoiding Light Pollution

 Development proposals containing external lighting should demonstrate that the lighting is essential and that its design and operation will minimise impact on dark skies.
-In particular, it should demonstrate that:

-(a) the luminance level is the lowest necessary to perform its function, and
+In particular, they should demonstrate that the luminance level and period of illumination are the least necessary for the lighting to perform its function and that there will be no or minimal spillage beyond the property boundary.